timestocome/Kaggle/Earthquake/README.md

 #### Things that didn't work:
 LSTM, RNNs - it's not really that kind of a problem

+Spectrograms - not enough data for a CNN

-Breaking segments into smaller parts
+Breaking segments into smaller parts - overfitting

-Breaking segments into separate quakes (16 ) before splitting into segemnts
+Breaking segments into separate quakes (16 ) before splitting into segemnts - idk?

-Augmenting data by: overlapping segments, adding noise
+Augmenting data by: overlapping segments, adding noise - model answers were terrible

 #### Things that did work: